wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-ptvs-bottle-table-storage.md

 The polls web app defines an abstraction for its repository, so you can easily switch between different types of repositories (In-Memory, Azure Table Storage, MongoDB).

-We'll learn how to create an Azure Storage account, how to configure the web app to use Azure Table Storage, and how to publish the web app to [Azure Web Apps](/documentation/services/web-sites/)s.
+We'll learn how to create an Azure Storage account, how to configure the web app to use Azure Table Storage, and how to publish the web app to [Azure Web Apps](/documentation/services/web-sites/).

 See the [Python Developer Center] for more articles that cover development of Azure Web Apps with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
 While this article focuses on Azure Web App, the steps are similar when developing [Azure Cloud Services].

 ## Prerequisites

- - Visual Studio 2013 or 2015
+ - Visual Studio 2015
  - [Python Tools 2.2 for Visual Studio]
  - [Python Tools 2.2 for Visual Studio Samples VSIX]
- - [Azure SDK Tools for VS 2013] or [Azure SDK Tools for VS 2015]
+ - [Azure SDK Tools for VS 2015]
  - [Python 2.7 32-bit] or [Python 3.4 32-bit]

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]